MitsukiS16/IART24/README.md

 1. Open a terminal window
 2. Navigate to the src folder using the cd command: `cd src`
 3. Execute the following command to compile and run the program: `python main.py`

+`Note`: If you want to run the application with a graphical interface, you should use the following command: `python gui.py`

 Please be aware that if you have multiple versions of Python installed, you may need to specify the version you want to use.